Too early for UK to start ‘living with Covid’, scientists warn

 “Stop measuring case numbers and getting fixated by stopping those numbers.
 We’re not going to stop those numbers.”

-Scotland’s first minister Nicola Sturgeon warned that ditching free lateral flow tests would be an “utterly wrongheaded” move, while Labour said it would be “the wrong decision at the wrong time”.
+Scotland’s first minister Nicola Sturgeon warned that ditching free lateral flow tests would be an “utterly wrong-headed” move, while Labour said it would be “the wrong decision at the wrong time”.

 And the CBI said that moving away from free testing now would make “no economic sense” because of its importance in keeping the country open for business.